helbling/jif/README.md

   - number of objects
   - number of hands
   - number of jugglers
-  - period
+  - period (if repeatable)
   - description in some high-level language
   - comments
 - logical throws as in what we consider a throw in causal diagrams:
   - throw time
   - time until next throw
   - source and destination hand
+- optional data like:
+  - timing data:
+    - hold time/dwell time
+      ( or throw time / catch time)
+    - length of a time unit in seconds
+  - juggler positions and movements
+    - throw/catch coordinates
+    - hand positions at throw/catch
+    - movements of other body parts
+    - hand movements while not carrying an object (dwell time)
+    - body part that catches (hand, foot, head, two hands (diabolo wire?))

   - physical throws for animation
-  - throw time
-  - catch time
-  - object reference
     - properties like:
       - type of throw
       - number of spins
       - spin direction, axis
-   - throw/catch positions
- - manipulation/movement during dwell
+      - manipulation/movement while holding the object
+     - object reference ??
- - mapping hand reference to juggler and side
+     - mapping hand reference to juggler and side ???
- - juggler positions and movements
- - hand movements while not carrying an object
- - movements of other body parts
- - length of a time unit in seconds

     - object details like:
       - type of prop
       - color / texture

  ## Decisions